MichelleHeinrich/GodotWebviewPluginForAndroid/README.md

 This is a simple android plugin to be used in Godot (tested with 4.4) and allows for webview access.

-What it does:
+What the plugin does:
-- allow http and https website access
+- display any url in a webview (using openUrl)
-- save and load last played video
+- save and load last visited url (saveUrl)
-- default website set to youtube.com
+- set a default website (using openUrl)
-- choose to display either of the following from GDscript by choosing one of three arguments (default_url, lastUrl, inputUrl):
-  a) default url (specify the url in your script),
-  b) last visited url (plugin saves the last visited url; but need to use an argument)
-  c) user provided url; i.e. custom Url (for instance by linking it to LineEdit node for user input)
+- allow users to input an url to be displayed in a webview (using signals to pass url as an argument to openUrl)
+- none of these are global settings, so a link set in one script won't affect the url in another; kept separate by using instanceName (string argument) so any instance can have their own save and last visited url

 Functions/methods exposed to Godot (and can be used in GDscript):